d4v1-sudo/vigenere-cipher/README.md

 # vigenere-cipher
-vigenere cipher: to encode/decode using keywords
+to encode/decode texts using keywords